math2001/cmd-conf/docs/prompt-text.md

 This is really bad, right?
 You get into a nested folder, and you don't have any room left to type your command (you get this line break, which is really annoying)

-But, where you aware that you could change it?
+But, were you aware that you could change it?
 Yes, and that's really easy!

 ```
 prompt [text]